pyta-uoft/pyta/examples/README.md

 #### Comments

 Write comments in a manner that would be used to talk to a beginner.
-Be explicit with clear explanation, and avoid using jargon terms.
+Be explicit with clear explanation, and avoid using jargon.

 Try to point out where the error occurs in the example, if possible.
-Inline comments, with two spaces before the has, are useful for this purpose, for
+Inline comments, with two spaces before the hash symbol, are useful for this purpose, for
 example:

 ```python